0xPolygonMiden/miden-vm/miden/README.md

 Values remaining on the stack after a program is executed can be returned as program outputs.
 You can specify exactly how many values (from the top of the stack) should be returned.
 Currently, the number of outputs is limited to 8.
 A way to return a large number of values (hundreds or thousands) is not yet available, but will be provided in the future.

 ### Memory
-Currently, Distaff VM has no random access memory - all values live on the stack.
+Currently, Miden VM has no random access memory - all values live on the stack.
 However, a memory module will be added in the future to enable saving values to and reading values from RAM.

 ### Program hash
-All Distaff programs can be reduced to a single 32-byte value, called program hash.
+All Miden programs can be reduced to a single 32-byte value, called program hash.
 Once a `Program` object is constructed (e.g. by compiling assembly code), you can access this hash via `Program::hash()` method.
 This hash value is used by a verifier when they verify program execution.
 This ensure that the verifier verifies execution of a specific program (e.g. a program which the prover had committed to previously).
 The methodology for computing program hash is described [here](../core/doc/programs.md#Program-hash).

 ## Usage
-Distaff crate exposes `execute()` and `verify()` functions which can be used to execute programs and verify their execution.
+Miden crate exposes `execute()` and `verify()` functions which can be used to execute programs and verify their execution.
 Both are explained below, but you can also take a look at several working examples [here](../examples).

 ### Executing a program
-To execute a program on Distaff VM, you can use `execute()` function.
+To execute a program on Miden VM, you can use `execute()` function.
 The function takes the following parameters:

 * `program: &Program` - the program to be executed.
-A program can be constructed manually by building a program execution graph, or compiled from Distaff assembly (see [here](#Writing-programs)).
+A program can be constructed manually by building a program execution graph, or compiled from Miden assembly (see [here](#Writing-programs)).
 * `inputs: &ProgramInputs` - inputs for the program.
 These include public inputs used to initialize the stack, as well as secret inputs consumed during program execution (see [here](#Program-inputs)).
 * `num_outputs: usize` - number of items on the stack to be returned as program output.
 Currently, at most 8 outputs can be returned.
 * `options: &ProofOptions` - config parameters for proof generation.
 The default options target 96-bit security level.